EVikramss/DUtil/README.md

 # DUtil
-A java based utility for generating edge lines/notan to assist with image references
+A java based command line utility for generating edge lines/notan to assist with image references

 This utility is meant to be used to generate edge detected images/notan images on low end devices which support java but don't have support for python numpy and data science libraries.

--> Supports conversion to gray scale, edge detection, notan, drawing a scale over the final image & gaussian blur -> Supports reading jpg, png and other common formats and outputs a jpg file only.
+-> Supports conversion to gray scale, edge detection, notan, drawing a scale over the final image & gaussian blur

+-> Supports reading jpg, png and other common formats and outputs a jpg file only.

 -> Supports combining multiple operations using '::' symbol.

 Usage: